 The staff counter wasn't unfriendly but she was following the rules, insisted on seeing my flight itinerary to Singapore.
 First time for me and after showing to her, only then she printed out the boarding pass for me.
 But just before she did that, she went to her supervisor to verify something, not telling me anything.
 Nah!
 I didn't need this, not a criminal or anything.
 Nevertheless, I got my boarding pass and off I went!

-It was quite foggy that morning, no sign of cancellations of flights though.
+It was quite foggy that morning, but flights were operating per normal

 See how bad the visibility is?